 What happens when you fill your holiday dessert table and cookie-exchange tray with fat-burning Wild Rum Balls and Coconut Chocolate Chip Macaroons, Red Velvet Cupcakes and spiced Pumpkin Bars?

 People eat them, love them, and wonder how you can be losing weight eating such awesome food!

-These desserts are Paleo-friendly and gluten-free, primarily grain-free and dairy-free, too!
+These desserts are paleo-friendly and gluten-free, and primarily grain-free and dairy-free, too!
 But before you indulge in dessert, check out the hundreds of recipes for breakfast, lunch, dinner, and sides.
 Plus, get Fat-Burning Chef now and we’ll include our Holiday Feasts eBook absolutely free.